 \section{Results}

-Gravitational backreaction generically changes the shape of loops; the only exceptions are loops with maximal symmetry (e.g., the ACO loop~\cite{PhysRevD.50.3703,0264-9381-22-13-002}).
+Gravitational backreaction generically changes the shape of loops; the only known exceptions are loops with maximal symmetry (e.g., the ACO loop~\cite{PhysRevD.50.3703,0264-9381-22-13-002}).
 Almost all potentially observable signals from loops depend on their shape.
 One of the principal effects of backreaction is to smooth out the small-scale structure on loops; qualitatively, they become less ``jagged'', as shown for a representative member of our corpus (Loop \#152) in Fig.~\ref{fig:loop-comparison}.

-This removal of small-scale structure can also be seen quantitatively, which we will discuss in more detail in Secs.~\ref{ssec:Pn} and \ref{ssec:kinks} below.
+This removal of small-scale structure can also be seen quantitatively, which we discuss in more detail in Secs.~\ref{ssec:Pn} and \ref{ssec:kinks} below.
 Other effects of backreaction include causing minor self-intersections in previously non-self-intersecting loops (Sec.~\ref{ssec:intersections}) and producing very weak cusps by the filling-in of kinks (Sec.~\ref{ssec:cusps}).

-For much of the following analyses, we will restrict ourselves to studying the 105 loops which reached $\chi=0.7$, the 70\%-evaporated sub-population.
+For much of the following analyses, we restrict ourselves to studying the 105 loops which reached $\chi=0.7$, the 70\%-evaporated sub-population.
 This is because we wish to see how various measures of the loops change with $\chi$, and using different sets of loops (with different segmentations!) at different $\chi$ could bias the results.
 When we only analyze results out to smaller $\chi$, we include all loops which reached at least that threshold, and draw attention to this fact in the text.